UNITING GEORGIA FOR BETTER HEALTH CARE, CRIMINAL JUSTICE REFORM, EDUCATION & ECONOMIC OPPORTUNITY FOR A BETTER TOMORROW WITH CANNABIS.

 If we join together and make our voices heard, we can fight for the change we want to see.

-Georgia Legislative Session Begins
+Georgia Legislative Session Cross-Over Day

 CARE for Georgia (Cannabis Access Reform and Education) is a coalition of civic organizations, activists, business owners, community organizations, the faith-based community, concerned citizens, advocates, and organizers aimed to educate about the importance of In-state access to medical cannabis and low THC oil used to treat patients for qualifying conditions in Georgia and as an alternative to opioids.